commschamp/comms_protocols_cpp_src/text/intro/outcome.md

 which specify **WHAT** needs to be implemented.
 The library internals handle the **HOW** part.

-**NOTE**, that the ideas expressed in thise book are very basic ones, the mentioned [COMMS Library](https://github.com/arobenko/comms_champion#comms-library) is much more advanced than the examples provided in this book.
+**NOTE**, that the ideas expressed in this book are very basic ones, the mentioned [COMMS Library](https://github.com/arobenko/comms_champion#comms-library) is much more advanced than the examples provided in this book.
 It is recommended to read the library's tutorial and, as an excersice, to think about ways how the